 What are the benefits of having a body lift after major weight loss?

 As mentioned above, it can be depressing for a person to lose a large amount of weight and then be saddled with loose, sagging skin across much of their body.
-This surgery with Dr. Lin allows your skin to match your new slimmer contour.
+Post-bariatric body contouring with Dr. Lin allows your skin to match your new slimmer contour.
 This makes it fun to buy clothes.
 It brings a host of daily activities and sports back into your life, which, even after losing the weight, you have probably been avoiding due to your loose, sagging skin.
 Just exercising without the sagging skin is easier, as you’ll no longer develop rashes and infections.

 From a logistical standpoint, a body lift combines procedures on multiple areas into a single surgical session.
 This saves money, and your recovery, while still involved, is much easier than having multiple recoveries.